CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/config.md

 }
 ```

-The in-cluster [remote storage client](backendstorage.md#remote-storage-client) will be used, but instead of using the
+The in-cluster [remote storage client](backendstorage.md#remote-storage-client) is used, but instead of using the
-clusters remote storage, the SDK would use `s3` compatible storage hosted at `"https://minio.example.com"` using the
+clusters remote storage, the SDK uses `s3` compatible storage hosted at `"https://minio.example.com"` with the
 given access keys.
 This is because the S3 related environment variables are overriding the option set via configuration
 properties (`spark.cortex.storage.storageType`), as well as the values provided by the client implementation.

 ## Cortex Config options

-Below is a full table of options (examples are defaults).
+Below is a table of configuration options.
+Examples are defaults.

 Cortex Config Options: